awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 CloudFront was blocked by an internal issue and couldn't make validation checks for certificates\.
 In this scenario, CloudFront returns an HTTP 500 status code and indicates that there is an internal CloudFront problem with attaching the certificate\.
 Wait a few minutes, and then try again to add the alternate domain name with the certificate\.

 **The certificate that you've attached doesn't cover the alternate domain name that you’re trying to add\.**
 For each alternate domain name that you add, CloudFront requires that you attach a valid SSL/TLS certificate from a trusted Certificate Authority \(CA\) that covers the domain name, to validate your authorization to use it\.
 Please update your certificate to include a domain name that covers the CNAME that you’re trying to add\.
-For more information and examples of using domain names with wildcards, see [ Requirements for Using Alternate Domain Names](CNAMEs.md#alternate-domain-names-requirements)\.
+For more information and examples of using domain names with wildcards, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements)\.

 ## I Can't View the Files in My Distribution<a name="troubleshooting-web-distribution"></a>